2025 Endorsements | CFE PAC

 Tanya Cook is running for the California State Assembly in District 70.
 This is an early endorsement for a 2026 contest to unseat Republican incumbent, Tri Ta, who won in 2024 with 54.7% of the vote.
 So far, there are no other Democratic candidates in this race.
 Cook is a lifelong advocate for working families, social justice, and bold progressive change.
 She is a recovering Catholic, who identifies "as both an atheist and spiritually grounded in aspects of paganism, especially nature-based values and personal connection to the world around me."

-Vance Ahrens is running for the Florida State Senate in District 19.
-This is a special election on June 10 to replace the seat vacated by Republican Congressman Randy Fine (FL-6).
+Vance Ahrens ran for the Florida State Senate in District 19.
+She earned 46% of the vote in the special election on June 10 to replace the seat vacated by Republican Congressman Randy Fine (FL-6).
 She ran against Fine in 2024 and earned 41% of the vote in the general election.
 Ms. Ahrens is an atheist.

 Josh Weil ran for Congress in Florida's 6th District.
 This was a special election to replace Republican Mike Waltz, who left the seat to take a position in the Trump administration.
 Waltz won re-election in 2024 with 67% of the vote.
 The special election was on April 1 and Weil earned 43% of the vote.
 Mr. Weil won the Democratic primary with 61% of the vote.
 He is as a non-practicing Muslim.